 Electric Forest welcomes and supports the rights and attendance of all persons with disabilities that rely on the special skills of a trained service animal.

-What we DO NOT support, nor will tolerate, are pets being misrepresented by their owners as service animals, when in fact they are not.
-So please, don’t do it.
-Leave your pet at home.
-We mean it!
+What we DO NOT support, and will not tolerate, are pets being misrepresented by their owners as service animals, when in fact they are not.
+So please, leave your pet at home.

 SERVICE ANIMAL DEFINITION

-A ‘service animal’ means “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
+A ‘service animal’ is defined as “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 The work or tasks performed by a service animal must be directly related to the handler’s disability.”

 Emotional support or comfort animals are not considered service animals under the ADA and therefore are not allowed at Electric Forest.